 Laptops and Phones: Use of laptops is prohibited during lectures.
 Exceptions to this policy require my approval.
-Slides will be posted to eLC following lectures, and note-taking by hand is superior for comprehension and retention to note-taking by laptop. †† Laptops are permitted during discussion solely for referring to course materials.
+Slides will be posted to eLC following lectures, and note-taking by hand is superior for comprehension and retention to note-taking by laptop. †† During lectures, you may take notes using pen and paper or a flat-lying electronic tablet.
+If you use a tablet, you must handwrite notes with a stylus rather than typing.
+Laptops are permitted during discussion solely for referring to course materials.
 Cell phone use is always prohibited during class time.
 Cell phones must be silenced and out of sight during class.
 If I see your cell phone during class time, I will ask you to put it away.